Consumer Resources for Rhode Island Car Insurance Plans by State

 Assigned high risk insurance means a driver of a motor vehicle, or a class of such drivers, who would be denied insurance coverage by insurance companies, but are required to be covered under U.S. state law.
 The state government, usually the Department of Motor Vehicles, or an appointed administrator, assigns the risky motorists to auto insurance companies servicing higher risk customers..

-The risky drivers are undesirable for some reason, and can not purchase insurance through preferred auto insurance companies.
+The risky drivers are undesirable for some reason, and can not purchase insurance through regular or normal auto insurance companies.
 They are considered high-risk or assigned risk because of numerous speeding or other traffic tickets, or a recent history of motor vehicle accidents, or in states that have a point system, accumulation of so many points.
 The state DMV point system may be different from the insurance companies' point system.

 RIAIP-PAIP-CAIP-AIP Assigned Risk or High Risk auto residual insurance markets consists of licensed drivers unable to purchase auto insurance through the Voluntary Market due to a variety of factors, such as their driving history, accident history or status as a first-time driver.
 The Assigned Risk or High Risk Auto Insurance Plans often charges higher rates in your state, and is a last resort for licensed drivers that cannot obtain car insurance coverage elsewhere in the preferred or voluntary auto insurance marketplace.
 To combat soaring insurance prices experts recommend educating yourself and then obtain Car Insurance quotes from at least three sources.